 However, laser printing differs from analog photocopiers in that the image is produced by the direct scanning of the medium across the printer's photoreceptor.

 This enables laser printing to copy images more quickly than most photocopiers.Źródło: https://en.wikipedia.org/wiki/Laser_printing

+In principle, everything that comes out of the printing house can be included in the category of printing.
 There are plants specializing in the production of only a specific group of printed materials: eg leaflets, or only large-format printing.

 Imagine that we buy a monitor and its input does not match our video card, even though it has the same type.

+That's why certain standards apply.
 In polygraphy and graphics, such standards also exist - appropriate definitions of CMYK colors - key for the appropriate color reproduction.